 Posted by Michelle Young, Will Writing & Estate Planning Expert

-History has seen a number of surprising Wills enact the last wishes of some rather eccentric figures over the years, from fortunes left to four-legged friends to being buried in a beloved set of wheels.
+History has seen a number of surprising Wills enact the last wishes of some rather eccentric figures, from fortunes left to four legged friends to being buried in a beloved set of wheels.
 Here we look at some of the strangest Wills ever written!

-For some people, this means including things which might seem a little strange to others!
-If you are considering making a bit of an odd request in your Will, take a look at these weird and wonderful requests to give you some ideas.
+For some people, this means including things which might seem a little strange to others.
+If you are considering making an unusual request in your Will, here are a few weird and wonderful requests to give you some ideas.

 In 1928, a charitable person’s Will requested that an anonymous donation of £500,000 be made to the British Government.
 The request asked that the money is put aside and only touched when it could pay off the British national debt.
 While the money left in this generous donor’s Will has now risen in value to over £350 million, it’s still nowhere near enough to cover the national debt so remains untouched to this day!

 In 2004, billionaire hotelier Lorna Helmsley apparently rewrote a previous Will leaving her billions to the poor and instead requested that it all be used for the care of dogs.
 In addition, she left a specific $12 million to her dog, Trouble.

 In doing so, Helmsley disinherited a lot of her family from the Will.
 The Will was contested in court and a judge later reduced the amount of money bequeathed to Trouble down to $2 million.
 However, the dog had to go into hiding due to kidnapping and death threats due to his staggering inheritance!